condense9/hark-lang/README.md

 CSOs are sort of like DLLs, or object files - they contain the executable code, but also list the symbols available, so that objects can be linked together.

-There's no "linker" in the cloud, but we do need to know what a service can do.
+There's no "linker** in the cloud, but we do need to know what a service can do.
 So a CSO is a tuple:

-CSO :: (options, outputs, methods, events, infrastructure)
+**CSO :: (options, outputs, methods, events, infrastructure)**

 Options: values that may/must be provided at deploy time (e.g. a foreign DB).